 Campbell's CR Steering Committee met to review the findings and validate the issues.
-Then these issues were presented to various company leaders who also provided their input on the importance of these issues to Campbell's overall company strategies.
+These issues were then presented to various company leaders who also provided their input on the importance of these issues to Campbell's overall company strategies.